yren18/Dueling_cifar/README.md

 ### Description

-- The optimizer starts from an initial rotation (0°) and iteratively queries a dueling oracle that provides comparative feedback — e.g., “rotation A looks more level than rotation B.”
+- The optimizer starts from an initial rotation (0°) and iteratively queries a comparison oracle.
-- The method efficiently converges to the optimal correction angle, even without access to true function values or gradients.
+- Given two candidate rotations A and B, the oracle evaluates their corresponding images and returns which one yields better horizon alignment.
+- This preference signal is often more reliable than directly using potentially noisy function values, and it allows the method to perform zeroth-order optimization on SO(2) and efficiently converge to the correct correction angle.
-- Numerical results show robust and accurate horizon correction on natural images.
+- Numerical results demonstrate robust and accurate horizon correction on natural images.

 ### Example